 DNA / Forensics

-(This category has recently been reorganized.
-Sexual Violence / Assault and Sexual Violence / Assault on Campus are in separate categories.)
+(See related pages: Sexual Violence / Assault and Sexual Violence / Assault on Campus.)

 DNA Resource Center, The National Center for Victims of Crime – raising awareness of the importance of forensic DNA as a tool to help solve and prevent crime and bring justice to victims.
 We have partnered with Applied Biosystems of Life Technologies and the Office for Victims of Crime to provide trainings and resources, Washington, DC.

-Sexual Assault Kit Backlogs: Making Victims Part of the Solution – in partnership with the Office on Violence Against Women, is pleased to offer training, technical assistance, and resources communities can use to create victim-centered responses to the problem of back-logged and untested sexual assault kits (SAKs).
+Untested Sexual Assault Kits: Making Victims Part of the Solution – in partnership with the Office on Violence Against Women, is pleased to offer training, technical assistance, and resources communities can use to create victim-centered responses to the problem of backlogged and untested sexual assault kits (SAKs).
 We hope these tools will help jurisdictions betters support victims and sensitively and knowledgeably address victims' rights and needs during the backlog reduction process.

 Forensic Compliance with VAWA 2005 Technical Assistance – many professionals across the country are aware of the challenges facing local jurisdictions in establishing a community response system that is compliant with the provisions of VAWA 2005.
 End Violence Against Women International is now providing technical assistance on this topic.
 We can offer information, resources, and guidance as needed in this complex and challenging area, Addy, WA.

-Association of Forensic Nurses – is the only international professional organization of registered nurses formed exclusively to develop, promote, and disseminate information about the science of forensic nursing, Arnold, MD.
+Association of Forensic Nurses – is the only international professional organization of registered nurses formed exclusively to develop, promote, and disseminate information about the science of forensic nursing, Elk Ridge, MD.

 Online Learning Center